IncQueryLabs/ecoreDocGen/README.md

 ### For the LaTex Case

-The generator supports a small set of markup operators:
+The generator supports a subset of Markdown syntax:
-* To create lists, just start a line with " * " (whitespace, star, whitespace) and then start the text.
- You can also create sublists by adding additional whitespaces before the star.
-Make sure to only increase the level one at a time, as adding too many whitespaces will confuse the generator.
-Adding an empty line will terminate lists.
-* To refer to other elements in the metamodel use the "#{prefix.name}" style, where prefix is defined by the package.
- This will be transformed to "\nameref{}" in the documentation.
-* To create hyperlinks, use the "@{url}" style.
-* To put text in boldface, use the "b{text}" style.
+* building lists
+* emphasis of text elements (bold/italic/underline)
+* hyperlinks to remote URLs

+## Output

+### HTML
+The output format is customizable via CSS.
+The style-sheet is assumed to be in the same directory as the generated HTML file, and is assumed to be called style.css.
+An example CSS file can be found in the resources folder of the repository.

+### LaTex
+At least the following packages need to be imported in your LaTex document for the documentation to be valid:

+	\usepackage{color}
+	\usepackage{hyperref}
+	\usepackage{tabularx}
+	\usepackage{float}

 Structure
 ---------